vassa33/Row-Counter-App/README.md

 > Finally, use the `save` button to track your count every step of the way by recording your values
 >

-If named otherwise, this app can easily be a passenger counter, a grocery counter or simply just a counter for anything.
+If named otherwise, this app can easily be a passenger counter, a game scoreboard (probably with a better background image) or simply just a counter for anything.

 * Author:- `Peggy Ongoma`